Is this the man who put the scars on Al Capone's face?

 Below is Capone's 1932 rap sheet (courtesy NARA, San Francisco) from when he began serving his sentence for income-tax evasion at Atlanta Penitentiary.

 Capone’s scars are listed in the middle of the page.
-All five are on the left side of his face.
+All four are on the left side of his face.

-If Galluccio had been the one who "carved" the scars into Capone’s face, he would have had to attack him five times, another unlikely scenario.
+If Galluccio had been the one who "carved" the scars into Capone’s face, he would have had to attack him four times, another unlikely scenario.

 The rap sheet lists Capone's height at 5 feet, 10½ inches.
 His weight was 255 lbs.
 It would have been a tough fight for “Little Frankie.”